 The push for divestiture by institutional investors is being led by an arm of 350.org.
 The international group was founded by Bill McKibben, a Ripton resident, scholar at Middlebury College and well-known environmental activist and writer.

-So far, the campaign has succeeded in persuading several colleges, including Green Mountain and Sterling colleges in Vermont, as well as cities and towns from Provincetown, Mass., to San Francisco, to push toward divestment from fossil fuel companies.
+So far, the campaign has succeeded in persuading several colleges, including Green Mountain and Sterling colleges in Vermont, as well as cities and towns from Provincetown, Mass.

 But in Vermont, the legislation's prospects look uncertain at best, in no small part because Gov. Peter Shumlin, who would have to sign such a measure into law, is cool to the idea.

 Shumlin said in an email from his office that he is "extremely concerned about the impact of climate change, which I believe is the single greatest long-term challenge to our world and our state.

 "At the same time, like the Treasurer, I believe that by keeping a seat at the table and by encouraging smart investments, we can make progress towards a cleaner, greener economy while still meeting our obligations to pay for the retirement of hard working municipal and state workers, as well as our state municipal and education workers, in the most responsible way for taxpayers."

 The idea of trying to use investment decisions to influence political outcomes around the world is not new.

 The current divestment push mirrors those launched in Vermont and elsewhere against companies doing business with the apartheid regime in South Africa during the 1980s.
 In 1989, the Legislature directed the pension funds to ensure that, if they were invested in companies doing business in Northern Ireland, there were assurances those companies were dedicated to eliminating religious discrimination in that country's workplaces.